-Your company doesn't have to provide literal "employee ownership" or stock options to establish a culture of ownership.
+A Workplace culture in an employee-owned company is not much different than in a traditionally owned company.
+Your company doesn't have to provide literal "employee ownership" or stock options to establish a workplace culture of ownership.
 Your actions as a leader are what counts.

 Below we have listed 5 ways leaders can help increase that ownership mentality within their organizations and unleash the entrepreneur inside every employee.

-To illustrate the ownership mentality, we wanted to share a video clip of some of our employees here at SRC (our holdings company and sister divisions) talking about what it means to be an owner (as you know, SRC is an employee-owned company, but these comments aren’t about stock value or monetary rewards; they’re about genuine pride and commitment to a company they can help build with their day-to-day actions).
+To illustrate the benefits of an ownership culture, we wanted to share a video clip of some of our employees here at SRC (our holdings company and sister divisions) talking about what it means to be an owner (as you know, SRC is an employee-owned company), but these comments aren’t about stock value or monetary rewards; they’re about genuine pride and commitment to a company they can help build with their day-to-day actions.

-In addition to the video, we wanted to share a “Top 5” list of ways you can increase ownership mentality in your company.
+In addition to the video, we wanted to share a “Top 5” list of ways you can increase ownership culture and motivation in your company.

 Then, we ask you to provide some examples of how you build ownership at your workplace.

 A pat on the back (especially from your superior, goes a long way).
 Creating an ownership culture means recognizing on-the-job successes and celebrating the wins.

 This improves employee morale and motivates them to feel like they are truly part of something, which inturn leads to them taking ownership at work for what they say and do.

 2. Ask for Others' Opinions & Let Them Make Decisions